DataBiosphere/data-portal/content/metadata/metadata-overview/types.md

 ---
-date: "2018-05-30"
+date: "2020-11-18"
 description: "A list of the current set of metadata fields used to describe datasets in the Human Cell Atlas."
-path: "/metadata/metadata-overview/overview"
+path: "/metadata/metadata-overview/types"
-title: "Metadata Overview"
+title: "Metadata Overview - Types"
 ---

-# Overview
+# Types Overview

 In the HCA metadata schema, *Type* entities represent different parts of an experiment.
 For example, a **biomaterial** (e.g. a [tissue sample][1]) can undergo a **process** (e.g. [dissociation][2]) to produce another biomaterial (e.g. a [sample of dissociated cells][3]) or a set of data **files** (e.g. [10X fastq files][4]).
 The process that was actually executed follows a specific **protocol** (e.g. a [10X protocol][5]).
 All of these parts make up the overall [project][6] (e.g. Understanding cell types in the human heart).
 To enable reuse of common schema structures, Type entities are composed of [Core entities][7], [Module entities][8] and [System entities][9].